blockscout/docs/setup/information-and-settings/indexer-architecture-overview.md

 ### Primary Indexers

-Both indexers utilize synchonous and asynchronous operations.
+Both indexers utilize synchronous and asynchronous operations.

 * Realtime: Imports new block data from the head of the chain.
 * Catchup: Imports data down the chain (starting from the head and moving backwards towards the genesis block)